Kanun (Albania): Kanun in literature and film

 Albanian writer Ismail Kadare evokes the Kanun several times in his books, and it is the main theme in his novel Broken April.
 He also evokes the kanun in his novel Komisioni i festës (The Celebration Commission), where Kadare literally describes the Monastir massacre of 1830 as the struggle between two empires: the Albanian Kanun with its code of besa and the Ottoman Empire itself.
 According to Kadare in his literary critique book Eskili, ky humbës i madh ("Aeschylus, this big loser"), where loser refers to the great number of tragedies that were lost from Aeschylus, there are evident similarities between the kanun and the vendetta customs in all Mediterranean countries.

 Barbara Nadel's Deep Waters refers to Kanun and Gjakmarrja.

 Joshua Marston's 2011 film The Forgiveness of Blood, a drama set in modern-day Albania, deals with the Kanun.
 The film relates a blood feud between two families in Northern Albania, focusing primarily on how the feud affects the children of one family.

 In season 6, episode 9 of Law & Order: Criminal Intent ("Blasters") the Kanun is referred to as explanation for the sudden retreat of a group of Albanian assassins.

 The Kanun plays a major role in the Belgian movie Dossier K.

 Elvira Dones' Sworn Virgin refers to Kanun and women's practice of swearing celibacy in return for being accepted as men by all local villagers.

 Belgian TV maker Tom Waes visited Albania during one of the shows in his series Reizen Waes.
 He was served spit-roasted goat and was offered the goat's head, in keeping with Kanun rules about honoring a guest at dinner.

-The Kanun is referred to in "The Closer"; Season 6 | Episode 14: "The investigation into the Albanian blood feud".
+The Kanun is referred to in The Closer; Season 6 | Episode 14: "The investigation into the Albanian blood feud".

+Rene Karabash's She Who Remains is about a young Albanian woman who breaks an engagement by becoming a sworn virgin, which sets off a blood feud under the Kanun.